greggman/MoPho-V/FAQ.md

 really sure what a theme would provide since the UI is fairly dense.

-It's possible the current UI could be converted to various components and the code to glue those together so themes could then more easily redesign the UI.
+It's possible the current UI could be converted to various components and the code to glue those together separated out so themes could then more easily redesign the UI.
 Before spending time there some sketches or mockups of different UIs would be helpful just to see that it's worth while to spend the time.